nervosnetwork/force-bridge/docs/verifiers-guide/deployment.md

 Install dependencies below.

 - Node.js.
 The verifier process is a Node.js process.
-Recommend to use Node.js 12.x version.
+It's recommended to use Node.js 14.x version.
 - MySQL.
 Used to store data for the service.
 Recommended version is 5.7.
-You can deploy it yourself or use some database service.
+It's better to use cloud database service for more features.
 - Docker.
 Used to run CKB full node and indexer.
 - CKB RPC and indexer endpoint.
-Recommend to run a full node via docker locally.
+It's recommended to run a full node via docker locally.
 - Ethereum RPC endpoint.
-Recommend to use [infura](https://infura.io/dashboard/ethereum) service.
+It's recommended to use [infura](https://infura.io/dashboard/ethereum) or alchemy service.

 ```bash
 # install forcecli